-Update: I loved this place so much after my stay in 2016 that I went back for my birthday this year and paid my own way.
+Update: I loved this place so much that I went back for my birthday in 2018 (and paid my own way).
 Here’s why I love Fiji Outrigger Beach Resort…

 For a truly Fijian experience, my advice is to get off Denarau Island with its luxury hotels jostling for space on the water’s edge and a sea you can’t swim in because it’s usually so rough, and head down the Coral Coast to the Outrigger Fiji Beach Resort.

 It’s about an hour and a half’s drive into the heart of the Fijian way of life.
 You’ll drive through Sigatoka, a major town with produce markets and local shops, and past some of the communities that Outrigger supports.

 Here’s why I can wholeheartedly recommend Outrigger Fiji Resort

 Spread over 40 acres, there are 252 rooms including a hotel and individual bures.
 Seven are absolute beach front bures – so be in quick!
 It’s been designed to resemble a Fijian village and you’ll find tiny touches everywhere, as well as the fabulous staff who are all local and who will greet you with “bula” every time you see them.

 Kids Club: your “little riggers” can join the kids club activities from age 3-7 and “beach riggers” from 8-12.
 For your cooler than cool teens, there is a program for 13+ which includes spear making, fort tours, hiking, and a trip to Sigatoka for sand duning.

 The nanny program has proven extremely popular as they started with 6 nannies (meimei) and now have 36.
 You can hire a meimei for the week (FJ$350 for 4 days) and they will take your little ones to kids club activities, babysit as required and even go out on day trips if that’s what you want to do.
 The children adore their local Fijian meimeis and some have even been hired permanently and moved to New Zealand or Australia!